Crazyco-xyz/Website/README.md

 -->

 <div align="center">
-<p>Since I work full-time on open-source projects like <a href="https://github.com/Flipper-XFW/Xtreme-Firmware">Xtreme</a>, My only source of income is donations from people like you that use & appreciate my stuff.
+<p>Since I work full-time on open-source projects spread across my organizations, my only source of income is donations from people like you that use & appreciate my stuff.
 So, if you can spare a dollar or two, I would really appreciate that.
 All the money goes towards paying rent, essentials like food, drinks etc, and most importantly it will be used to fuel my cookie addiction🍪<br></p>

 **[Patreon](<https://patreon.com/crazyco>) (Fee: 8%\*)**: ❤️ Account needed, subscription with perks.<br>
 **[Instant transfer (bunq)](<https://bunq.me/ClaraK>) (Fee: 0%\*)**: No account needed, one-time, directly to my bank<br>